Michele231/Atmosphere_Temperature_Profile/README.md

 emitted by the Earth's surface and by the atmosphere itself.
 For this reason part of the outgoing radiation is blocked.
 Populary this phenomena is known as ***greenhouse effect***.

-Much of the absorption and reemission of outgoing radiation are due to air molecules, but cloud droplets and aerosol.
-The atmosphere also scatters the radiation that passes through it, giving rise to a wide range of optical effects, including the blue color of the sky.
+Much of the absorption and reemission of outgoing radiation are due to air molecules, but also cloud droplets and aerosol.
+More than this the atmosphere scatters the radiation that passes through it, giving rise to a wide range of optical effects, including the blue color of the sky.

 ### The Vertical Structure
 ![alt text](https://github.com/Michele231/Esame_Software/blob/master/Figure/Atm_TEmperature_Profile.png "Atmosphere mean temperature profile")